The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

 \begin{rem} An interesting consequence of Theorems \ref{main}, \ref{main8}, and \ref{main9} is that for $g=7,8,9$, the cycle class map $A^*(\Mg)\rightarrow H^{2*}(\Mg,\qq)$ is injective.
 It is unknown whether this holds in general, and it could even fail quite dramatically: when $g$ is large, it is unknown whether $A^*(\M_g)$ is finite or infinite dimensional as a $\qq$-vector space, whereas cohomology is finitely generated for any algebraic variety.
 On the moduli space of stable curves, Pikaart \cite[Corollary 4.7]{Pikaart} has shown that $H^{33}(\overline{\M}_g,\qq)\neq 0$ for $g$ sufficiently large.
 It then follows from work of Jannsen \cite[Theorem 3.6]{Jannsen} that the map $A^*(\overline{\M}_g)\rightarrow H^{2*}(\overline{\M}_g,\qq)$ is not injective for $g$ sufficiently large. \end{rem}

-The first known example of a nontautological algebraic class on $\M_g$ occurs when $g = 12$: van Zelm \cite{VZ} proved that the fundamental class of the locus of bielliptic curves $\B_{12} \subset \M_{12}$ is nontautological.
-It is therefore natural to ask whether the bielliptic locus in genus $10$ or $11$ is tautological.
-The techniques developed in this paper allow us to show that the bielliptic locus in genus $10$ is tautological. \begin{thm} The fundamental class of the bielliptic locus $\B_{10} \subset \M_{10}$ is tautological (hence equal to zero). \end{thm}
+In our previous work about tautological classes on the Hurwitz space \cite{part1,part2}, degree four covers $C\rightarrow \p^1$ that factor through a lower genus curve presented a major difficulty.
+The primary example of this issue is when $C$ is \emph{bielliptic}, where degree four covers $C\rightarrow \p^1$ arise from the double cover $C\rightarrow D$ and any double cover $D\rightarrow \p^1$, where $D$ is an elliptic curve.
+A main challenge of this paper is therefore to prove that classes supported on the bielliptic locus of $\M_g$ for $g \leq 9$ are tautological.
+Indeed, the bielliptic locus is the source of the first known example of a \emph{nontautological} algebraic class on $\M_g$: in \cite{VZ}, van Zelm proves that the fundamental class of the locus of bielliptic curves $\B_{12} \subset \M_{12}$ is nontautological.
+The techniques we develop for the bielliptic locus in genus $g \leq 9$ also extend to genus $10$. \begin{thm} The fundamental class of the bielliptic locus $\B_{10} \subset \M_{10}$ is tautological (hence equal to zero). \end{thm}